DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 This code will compile the `uniform` line only if point lights are available in the scene.
 Three.js`THREE.WebGLRenderer` replaces the `NUM_POINT_LIGHTS` string by the number of lights visible.
-This is done in the method '[replaceLightNums()](https://github.com/mrdoob/three.js/blob/dev/src/renderers/webgl/WebGLProgram.js)' from the framework codebase.
+This is done in the method [replaceLightNums()](https://github.com/mrdoob/three.js/blob/dev/src/renderers/webgl/WebGLProgram.js).

-With the lights available in the shader, we can compute the lighting contribution while sampling.
-Let's create a new function in charge of computing the
+With the lights available in the shader, we can compute the lighting contribution at each sample position.
+Let's create a new function in charge of computing the irradiance coming from a given point:
-diffuse:

 _cloud.frag.glsl_